angular/angular/aio/content/guide/glossary.md

 ## app-shell

-App shell is a way to render a portion of your application via a route at build time.
+App shell is a way to render a portion of your application using a route at build time.
 This gives users a meaningful first paint of your application that appears quickly because the browser can render static HTML and CSS without the need to initialize JavaScript.

 Learn more in [The App Shell Model](https://developers.google.com/web/fundamentals/architecture/app-shell).